-- A bicycle/pedestrian trail is proposed to be located on the former railroad corridor, on both sides of Swallow Road.
-An equestrian trail is proposed to be located on the former railroad corridor on the eastside of Swallow Road.
-The proposed alignment for both the bike/pedestrian trail and the equestrian trail is shown on the Wayne County trail maps. - A trailhead may be located east of Swallow Road, north of the corridor.
-It may be possible that horse trailer parking could be integrated into the trailhead. - Improvements are proposed for equestrian riders at the proposed trailhead.
-These include areas for shade, water, hitching posts and mount/dismount blocks. - Grading along the sides of the elevated corridor to the east of Swallow Road is proposed to allow both the bicycle/ pedestrian trail and equestrian trail to gain access to the top of the elevated corridor.
-Both trails are proposed to have a maximum slope of 5% from the top of the corridor to a landing area at the base of the corridor.
-It may be possible that the equestrian trail ascends the slope on one side of the corridor, and the bicycle/pedestrian trail ascends the slope on the other side.
+- [deleted] - A trailhead may be located east of Swallow Road, north of the corridor. - [deleted] - Grading along the sides of the elevated corridor to the east of Swallow Road is proposed to allow the trail to gain access to the top of the elevated corridor with a maximum slope of 5% from the top of the corridor to a landing area at the base of the corridor.
 A transition area is proposed for the area between the base of the elevated corridor/Swallow Road and U. S. 40/ National Road.
 The transition area is proposed to be relatively flat.
 Trail improvements would need to take drainage into account.
-The trail slope and transition area would encourage bicycle riders to slow to a safe speed and stop before crossing the U. S. 40/National Road. - Crosswalk stripes are proposed for the road pavement. - Road signs along U. S. 40/National Road are proposed to announce to drivers of the upcoming crosswalk, before the crossing - Standard stop signs are proposed for trail users on both sides of U. S. 40/National Road. - Flashing signals are proposed on U. S. 40/National Road National Road to safely allow pedestrians the ability to cross a four-lane highway. - A curbed median is proposed for U. S. 40/ National Road to offer a safe place for pedestrians. - Trail features are proposed to slow bicycles and encourage them to stop before crossing U. S. 40/ National Road at unsafe speeds. - The proposed trail crossing of the U. S. 40/National Road and proposed addition of a new curbed median will require a roadway design that undergoes INDOT review and approval.
+The trail slope and transition area would encourage bicycle riders to slow to a safe speed and stop before crossing the U. S. 40/National Road. - · Crosswalk stripes are proposed for the road pavement. - Road signs along U. S. 40/National Road are proposed to announce to drivers of the upcoming crosswalk, before the crossing - Standard stop signs are proposed for trail users on both sides of U. S. 40/National Road. - Flashing signals are proposed on U. S. 40/National Road National Road to safely allow pedestrians the ability to cross a four-lane highway. - A curbed median is proposed for U. S. 40/ National Road to offer a safe place for pedestrians. - Trail features are proposed to slow bicycles and encourage them to stop before crossing U. S. 40/ National Road at unsafe speeds. - The proposed trail crossing of the U. S. 40/National Road and proposed addition of a new curbed median will require a roadway design that undergoes INDOT review and approval.
 All crossing improvements including signage, pavement markings, clear zones and sight lines, etc. are to meet or exceed INDOT standards.